kennysmithed/oels2022/oels_practical_wk3.md

 Assuming you have the directory structure all right, this code should run on your local computer (just open the `grammaticality_judgments.html` file in your browser) or you can upload it to the jspsychlearning server and play with it there, using the same sort of directory structure - it needs to be in `public_html`, e.g. if you have exactly the same directory structure on the server then the code would be in `public_html/online_experiments_practicals/grammaticality_judgments/`, and the URL for your experiment would be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/grammaticality_judgments/grammaticality_judgments.html (where UUN is your student number, s22... or whatever).

 First, get the code and run through it so you can check it runs, and you can see what it does.
 Then take a look at the HTML and js files in your code editor (we are recommending Visual Studio Code).

+### Walk through the code

+`grammaticality_judgments.js` is probably one of the simplest types of experiments you could build.
+It has 4 grammaticality judgment trials, where participants provide a keypress response: y or n for "yes, this sentence could be spoken by a native speaker of English" or "no, it could not".
+Note that is slightly different from what Sprouse (2011) does - he asks people for a numerical response rather than a simple yes-no, we'll come to that later.

+There is also a little bit of wrapper around those 4 trials - a consent screen where participants click a button to give consent and proceed to the experiment, some information screens before the experiment proper starts, and then a final screen where you can display debrief information, completion codes etc to participants.

 You will see that `grammaticality_judgments.html` doesn't have much in it - all that does is use the `<script>...</script>` tag to load a couple of plugins via the CDN plus the file `grammaticality_judgments.js`.